dib-lab/dib_rotation/doc/08_bin_completion_with_spacegraphcats.md

 Make sure you start from the base environment.
 If you're in another environment (e.g. `dib_rotation`), run `conda deactivate`.

-Go back to home directory.
+Go back to your home directory:

 ```
 cd ~
 ```

-Clone the spacegraphcats remote repository from GitHub to our remote computer on the Farm.
+Clone the spacegraphcats remote repository from GitHub to our remote computer on Farm:

 ```
 git clone https://github.com/spacegraphcats/spacegraphcats/
 ```

-Using the "environment.yml" file in your newly clones spacegraphcats repository, create a named (sgc) conda environment with the dependencies required to run spacegraphcats.
+Using the `environment.yml` file in your newly clones spacegraphcats repository, create a new conda environment with the dependencies required to run spacegraphcats, named `sgc`:

 ```
 conda env create -f spacegraphcats/environment.yml -n sgc
 ```

-> - `conda env create` will create a new conda environment
+> - `conda env create` will create a new conda environment from a file
 > - `-f` points to the file containing the environment specifications
 > - `-n` specifies a name to give your new environment
-> - Consider adding `-y` to proceed with the download without user confirmation

-Activate the new conda environment `sgc`.
+Activate the new `sgc` conda environment:

 ```
 conda activate sgc
 ```

-Install the beta version of spacegraphcats package in the `sgc` envirnoment with `pip`.
+Install the beta version of spacegraphcats package in the `sgc` environment with `pip`.

 ```
 pip install --pre spacegraphcats